jjloomis/wordpress-basics/adding-a-plugin-to-your-site.md

 # Adding a Plugin to your site

-Plugins allow you to customize the functionality of your site.
+Plugins let you customize the functionality of your site.
 You can use plugins to:

 * Create a portfolio-style grid
 * Add a social media icon menu